Last Updated: January 6, 2025

 Boxes can be drawn for tasks that meet 13 different style criteria, such as Critical.
 A data template is selected for each style criterion, which determines the task fields shown in the box.

-In this example, the template (Example—Critical Path) is a custom Template.
-Critical Path Method data is displayed in each box for Critical, Noncritical, and Critical Milestone nodes (tasks).
+In this example, the Template (Example—Critical Path) is a custom Template.
+In each box, Critical Path Method data is displayed for Critical, Noncritical, and Critical Milestone nodes (tasks).
 However, Total Slack and Free Slack are not shown.

 Add the two task fields, Total Slack and Free Slack, to the Example—Critical Path Template, as shown in the figure below.
 Select the Cell Layout button to ensure there are enough rows, then add the Total Slack and Free Slack fields from the drop-down list of fields.
 Arrange both fields like those in the figure below.

-Figure 7.30 Box Style and the Data Templates dialog boxes.
+Figure 7.33 Box Style and the Data Templates dialog boxes.

 To do this,